tim2167/sparkjava-rest-mlab-frontend/README.md

 * Building a RESTful API (one that "speaks in JSON") using SparkJava

-# How is the code in this repo modified from the original
+# Modifications from the original [reducing-java-boilerplate](http://sparkjava.com/tutorials/reducing-java-boilerplate) tutorial:

 * The original is all in one `.java` source file.
 I broke it up.
    * All one source file is convenient for a  quick demo example.